Ben-Jamin-Griff/Ben-Jamin-Griff/README.md

 ---

 <h3 align="left">Portfolio</h3>
-The pinned projects below are here to showcase my current dev skillset and form my portfolio.
-I'm currently in the process of collating resources for these so come back soon for an update.
+The pinned projects below make up my portfolio of work.
+Take a look at the Medium articles above for a deep dive on each project.